-- 5.6.1 The cylinder bore diameter must be 80mm (+/- 0.1mm). - 5.6.2 The cylinder bore spacing must be 101.0 +/-2mm - 5.6.3 No cylinder of the engine may have a geometric compression ratio higher than 16.0.
-The procedure which will be used to determine this value may be found in the Appendix to the Technical and Sporting Regulations. - 5.6.4 Each cylinder centreline must pass through the crank axis +/-0.1mm. - 5.6.5 The crankshaft centre line must lie at Y=0 and Z=90 (+/-0.5mm) and be parallel to the X axis.
+- 5.6.1 The cylinder bore diameter must be 80mm (+/-0.1mm). - 5.6.2 The cylinder bore spacing must be 101.0 + /-2mm - 5.6.3 No cylinder of the engine may have a geometric compression ratio higher than 16.0.
+The procedure which will be used to determine this value may be found in the Appendix to the Technical and Sporting Regulations. - 5.6.4 Each cylinder centreline must pass through the crank axis +/-0.1mm. - The crankshaft centre line must lie at Y=0 and Z=90 (+/-0.5mm) and be parallel to the X axis.
 The power unit may only transmit torque to the gearbox by means of a single output shaft that must be co-axial with the crankshaft.
-The output shaft must rotate clockwise when viewed from the front of the car. - 5.6.6 The crankshaft main bearing journal diameter, measured on the crankshaft, must be no less than 44.95mm.
-The main journal bearing width excluding the chamfer must be no less than 18.95mm - 5.6.7 The crankshaft crank pin bearing journal diameter, measured on the crankshaft, must be no less than 41.95mm.
-The crank pin bearing width excluding the chamfer must be no less than 17.95mm - 5.6.8 The deck height must be a minimum of 168mm - 5.6.9 The connecting rod length measured between the centre of the crankshaft journal bore and the piston pin bore must lie between 119.5mm and 120.5mm - 5.6.10 Each piston must have three piston rings, two compression rings and one oil control ring. - 5.6.11 The piston pin diameter must lie between 18.0 and 19.0mm. - 5.6.12 The valve stem diameter must be no less than 4.95mm. - 5.6.13 The intake valves' head diameter must lie between 32.5mm and 34.5mm.
+The output shaft must rotate clockwise when viewed from the front of the car. - 5.6.6 The crankshaft main journal bearing diameter, measured on the crankshaft, must be no less than 44.95mm.
+The main journal bearing width excluding chamfer must be no less than 18.95mm. - The surface area of the main journal bearing, calculated using all surfaces within 0.06mm of the maximum radial thickness must be no less than 2500mm2.
+This will be verified by design. - 5.6.7 The crankshaft crank pin bearing journal bearing diameter, measured on the crankshaft, must be no less than 41.95mm.
+The crank pin bearing width excluding the chamfer must be no less than 17.95mm - The surface area of the crank pin journal bearing, calculated using all surfaces within 0.06mm of the maximum radial thickness must be no less than 2200mm2.
+This will be verified by design. - 5.6.8 The deck height must be a minimum of 168mm - 5.6.9 The connecting rod length measured between the centre of the crankshaft journal bore and the piston pin bore must lie between 119.5mm and 120.5mm - 5.6.10 Each piston must have three piston rings, two compression rings and one oil control ring. - 5.6.11 The piston pin diameter must lie between 18.0 and 19.0mm.

+- 5.6.12 The valve stem diameter must be no less than 4.95mm. - 5.6.13 The intake valves' head diameter must lie between 32.5mm and 34.5mm.
 All intake valves must have an identical design. - 5.6.14 The exhaust valves' head diameter must lie between 27.0mm and 29.0mm.
 All exhaust valves must have an identical design. - 5.6.15 For each cylinder, the following three planes are defined (see Drawing 5 of Appendix 2): - The "Lateral plane", which passes through the cylinder centreline and is normal to the crank axis - The "Longitudinal plane", which passes through both the cylinder centreline and the crank axis - The "Transverse plane", which is normal to the cylinder centreline and coincident with the top deck